 Chris was born in Trois-Rivières, Quèbec, Canada on March 29, 1951 the daughter of the late Gerard and Jeannine (Lefèbvre) Morency.

-Her career as editor of 6 local newspapers finally brought Chris and Dick to Trumansburg, NY in 1995; and Chris became active in many community service organizations in the region.
-She served for a time as chair of the Schuyler County Planning Board and was a driving force in establishing a Scenic Byway on NYS Route 414.
+Her position as editor of 6 local newspapers finally brought Chris and Dick to Trumansburg, NY in 1995.
+Chris became active in many community service organizations in the region.
+She served as Executive Secretary for the Trumansburg Area Chamber of Commerce for 4 years.
+She served as chair of the Comprehensive Plan subcommittee for the Schuyler County Planning Board and was a driving force in establishing a Scenic Byway on NYS Route 414.
 She produced newsletters for a number of local community service organizations right up to her death.
+Public service was a major goal for Chris throughout her adult life.
 She then worked for three years as an assistant to a local doctor, fulfilling her desire as a young adult to help those in medical need.

 One of her greatest joys was becoming a member, with Dick, of the Trumansburg United Methodist Church.
 She loved this special congregation with all of her impetuous heart.
-She served there in many capacities and chaired the annual New Years Day dinner at the church for many years following two seasoned veterans, Dorothy Manheim and Mary Jamison, who taught her so much about managing this event.
-Her goal was to chair the 100th dinner, but her illness cut short that dream by 2 years.
 Her church activities strengthened her faith and she studied to become a Lay Servant.
 As a Senior Lay Servant, she was asked to temporarily fill the pulpit at the Varna, NY United Methodist Church.
 She soon grew to love the small congregation, and they, in turn, loved her.
 She was deeply saddened when her illness forced her to stop doing Sunday services at the church.

 To send flowers to the family or plant a tree in memory of Christiane L. Kimball-Peterson, please visit our floral store.